polca/pathways/paper.md

 Extending present-day life-cycle inventories into the future using IAM outputs, initially explored by [@MendozaBeltran:2018] and formalized by the Python library `premise` [@Sacchi:2022], forms the methodological basis for pLCA.
 Efforts in pLCA focus on improving forecasting accuracy.
-Performing scenario-wide LCAs with adjusted life cycle inventories at each time step has potential to enhance sustainability assessments, broadening focus beyond greenhouse gas emissions to include broader environmental impacts like land use, water consumption, and toxicity, addressing both direct and indirect emissions.
-However, system-wide LCA remains challenging due to computational costs and methodological complexities, such as defining functional units based on IAM outputs and resolving double-counting issues.
+Performing system-wide LCAs with adjusted life cycle inventories at each time step has potential to enhance sustainability assessments, broadening focus beyond greenhouse gas emissions to include broader environmental impacts like land use, water consumption, and toxicity, addressing both direct and indirect emissions.
+However, system-wide LCA remains challenging due to computational costs and methodological complexities, such as defining functional units based on IAM outputs and resolving double-counting issues [@Vandepaer:2020],[@Volkart:2018].

 Several studies characterize energy scenarios with LCA, including [@Gibon:2015], [@Rauner:2017] and [@Pehl:2017], who quantified ESM or